 Social contribution 1 (National Pension Scheme): All new private and public formal sector employees are required to register with a pension scheme administered by NAPSA.
 Presently, the monthly contribution rate is pegged at 10 per cent of a worker's gross monthly earnings (5 per cent is paid by the employee and 5 per cent by the employer).
 The contributions are subject to a ceiling.
-The contribution ceiling is revised annually and the revision takes effect from January of each year.
-The ceiling for 2017 was ZMW 895 per month.
+The contribution ceiling is revised annually, and the revision takes effect from January of each year.
+The ceiling for 2019 was ZMW 1,074 per month.
 The following constitute gross earnings for NAPSA purposes: basic salary plus leave pay, commuted days, overtime, bonus, and all allowances such as housing and transport.

 Social contribution 2 (Workers' Compensation Fund): In addition to the pension schemes, employers must register and pay contributions to the Workers' Compensation Fund Control Board.
 The contribution rates vary by economic activities and their associated risks.
-The Workers' Compensation Fund Control Board provides pensions to people who have been disabled or killed by a work-related accident or as a result of work-related diseases.
+The Workers' Compensation Fund Control Board provides pensions to people who have been disabled or killed by a work-related accident or as a result of a work-related disease.
 Compensation is payable for temporary or permanent disablement and depends on the degree thereof.
 Temporary disablement is defined as not exceeding 18 months.
 When a worker's injuries are static, the degree of permanent disability will be determined.
-If the worker has suffered permanent disablement is 11 per cent and above, the worker is entitled to a pension for life.
+If the worker has suffered permanent disablement of 10 per cent, they will be eligible for a lump sum compensation.
+If the degree of disablement is 11 per cent and above, the worker is entitled to a pension for life.